ya0-sun/PostEQ-SARopt-BuildingDamage/README.md

 ## Usage

-Downalod the dataset from [here](https://terabox.com/s/1LFynV38hkF2-xEAJwPGM8w), and then extract the dataset to `./data`.
+Downaload the dataset from [here](https://terabox.com/s/1LFynV38hkF2-xEAJwPGM8w), and then extract the dataset to `./data`.
 The dataset should be organized as follows:
 ```
 data
 ├── damaged